Aeolus Haoji

-The Aeolus Haoji (风神 皓极) is a compact crossover SUV produced by Dongfeng Motor Corporation under the Aeolus sub-brand.
-The Haoji compact crossover SUV is built on the DSMA platform developed by Dongfeng for conventional gasoline and PHEV models.
+The Aeolus Haoji (风神 皓极, also called Dongfeng Huge in the export market) is a compact crossover SUV produced by Dongfeng Motor Corporation under the Aeolus sub-brand.
+The Haoji compact SUV is built on the DSMA platform developed by Dongfeng for conventional petrol and hybrid models.
+A plug-in hybrid version called the Aeolus L8 was launched in August 2025.

 Overview

 The Aeolus Haoji opened pre-sale on June 18, 2022 and was launched in August 2022.
-It is a compact crossover SUV positioned above the slightly smaller AX7 within the lineup of the Aeolus brand, while dimensions are slightly closer to traditional midsize crossover SUVs.
+It is a compact SUV positioned above the slightly smaller AX7 within the lineup of the Aeolus brand, while dimensions are slightly closer to traditional midsize SUVs.